Loubaris/scrapeaw/README.md

 <h3 align="center">ScrapeAW</h3>

-<p align="center">ScrapeAW is a framework that without API scrape
+<p align="center">ScrapeAW is a framework that without API scrapes
 IP's<br>across the world using Shodan</p>